Lextuga007/Philosopher-Analyst-Netlify/content/collection/nhsr-intro/FAQ/index.md

 draft: false
 ---

+### I'm interested in training this course where can I find more?

+I recently did a Train the Trainer event for the NHS-R Community and [compiled information](https://philosopher-analyst.netlify.app/talk/nhsr-train-the-trainer/) including the recorded workshops from the conference.
+We also have a particular channel in the NHS-R Slack group called #training where we discuss who can do what training for the community.
+We are always looking for trainers and supporters to assist in the training so do get in touch through [Slack](nhsrcommunity.slack.com) or [contact me](https://philosopher-analyst.netlify.app/contact/).

 ### Slides/RStudio/GitHub doesn't show or work

 Often problems with the slides not showing, RStudio Connect not loading and GitHub losing functionality is due to being on a VPN (Virtual Private Network).
 My Trust, for example, does not allow RStudio Connect and whilst I can view GitHub, I'm not able to do some things like download zip files.